Native Dogwoods: A Beginner’s Guide

 What pairs well with native dogwoods?

 When it comes to finding friends for your dogwood, there are many native plants to pick from.
-Favorite flowering trees like magnolias, Redbud, Tulip Poplars, Carolina Silverbell, Franklin Trees, and Pawpaws are gorgeous, alongside flowering shrubs like Oakleaf Hydrangea, Sweetshrub, Mountain Laurel, and Azaleas.
+Favorite flowering trees like native magnolias, Redbud, Tulip Poplars, Carolina Silverbell, Franklin Trees, and Pawpaws are gorgeous, alongside flowering shrubs like Oakleaf Hydrangea, Sweetshrub, Mountain Laurel, and native azaleas.

 Carolina Silverbell